Prescriptive and prohibitive rules of hygiene. Social norms

 Study for "4" and "5"

-Often late for class
+Often being late for classes

 By shape